 Keeping up with the pace of scientific discoveries being published each week can be difficult.
-Here I share a few scientific publications that piqued my interest over the past week:
+Here are a few publications in science news that piqued my interest over the past week:

-Read a summary of the research in The Scientist (contains link to research article).
+Read a summary of the research and visit The Scientist for more science news.

 Blood type determined in 30 seconds using a paper-based assay